Mappings of finite distortion: compactness of the branch set: Introduction

+id est, the set where the mapping fails to be a local homeomorphism, is nonempty and therefore the winding mapping cannot be neither a global homeomorphism nor a quasiconformal mapping.
+On the other hand, by Zorich's global homeomorphism theorem \cite{Zorich} an entire quasiregular mapping with an empty branch set is always a quasiconformal mapping.
+Thus, the study of quasiconformality of entire quasiregular mappings can be reduced to the study of their branch sets.

+More generally, the structure of the branch set of a mapping is connected to the topology and geometry of the mapping itself.
+The branch set is of particular interest in the study of \emph{branched covers}, i.e.\ continuous, open and discrete mappings; see e.g.\ \cite{ChurchHemmingsen1,ChurchHemmingsen2,ChurchHemmingsen3}, \cite{Edmonds78,Edmonds79,BernsteinEdmonds78,BernsteinEdmonds78} and \cite{AaltonenPankka}.
+Note that all nonconstant quasiregular mappings are branched covers by the fundamental theorem of Reshetnyak, see e.g. \cite[Theorem I.4.1]{Rickman-book}.
+Also nonconstant mappings of finite distortion are branched covers under certain exponential integrability conditions on the distortion function, see \cite{HenclKoskela}.
+Alternatively, one may replace the assumption on the exponentially integrable distortion by a suitable $L^{p}$-integrability condition on the distortion function as long as the Sobolev regularity of the mapping is high enough, see again \cite{HenclKoskela}.
+For an overview on this topic, see Hencl and Rajala \cite{HenclRajala-Survey}.

-We call a continuous, open and discrete mapping $f \colon \R^n \to \R^n$ a \emph{branched cover} and denote by $B_f$ the \emph{branch set} of $f$; this is the set of points where $f$ fails to be a local homeomorphism.
-In dimension two the branch set of branched covers is well understood; by the classical Stoilow theorem, see e.g.\ \cite{Stoilow} or \cite{LuistoPankka-Stoilow}, the branch set of a continuous, open and discrete mapping is a discrete set.
-In higher dimensions the Cernavskii-V\"ais\"al\"a theorem, see \cite{Vaisala}, states the branch set of a branched cover between two $n$-manifolds has topological dimension of at most $n-2$.
-The exactness of this result is not known in all dimensions; the following conjecture of Church and Hemmingsen from \cite{ChurchHemmingsen1} remains open: \emph{The branch set of a branched cover between 3-manifolds has topological dimension one.} Partial results and new approaches have been recently obtained, see e.g.\ \cite{AaltonenPankka}.
+When we study branched covers it is natural to ask whether we can describe what are the allowable branch sets for this class of mappings.
+For this, one would need to provide, at least, a comprehensive description on the topological and geometric structure of these sets.
+In dimension two this question is quite well understood: by the classical Sto\"ilow theorem, see e.g.\ \cite{Stoilow} or \cite{LuistoPankka-Stoilow}, the branch set of a planar branched cover is a discrete set.
+In higher dimensions the Chernavski\u{\i}-V\"ais\"al\"a theorem, see \ \cite{Ch1, Ch2, Vaisala}, states that the branch set of a branched cover between two $n$-manifolds has topological dimension of at most $n-2$.
+The sharpness of this result is not known in all dimensions and even the following conjecture of Church and Hemmingsen from \cite{ChurchHemmingsen1} remains open: \begin{flushleft} \emph{The branch set of a branched cover between 3-manifolds has topological dimension one.} \end{flushleft} The solution to this conjecture by itself would not provide us a description on the allowable branch sets, but it would narrow down the possible behaviour of branched covers.
+Partial results and new approaches in this topological setting have been recently obtained, for instance, in the work by Aaltonen and Pankka \cite{AaltonenPankka}.